Fields2Cover/Fields2Cover/docs/source/tutorials/basic_types.rst

 The vehicle to cover the field is defined as a ``F2CRobot`` struct.
 To initialize it, the constructor needs the width of the robot and the width of the operation.
-For example, if we have a vehicle to fertilize a field, with a width of 3 meters width and a fertilizer width of 39 meters, we should initialize it as:
+For example, if we have a vehicle to fertilize a field, with 3m width and a 39m operational width, we should initialize it as:

 .. code-block:: cpp

    F2CRobot robot (3.0, 39.0);

-Other important parameters of ``F2CRobot`` are:
+Important functions of ``F2CRobot`` are:

+- *getWidth/setWidth*: get/set the width of the robot.
+If something is closer than this value from the robot, we can expect it will be hit.
-- *cruise_speed*: is the speed of the vehicle when traveling through the field.
+- *getCovWidth/setCovWidth*: get/set the coverage width of the robot, also called operational width.
+This parameter defines the width of the swaths in the field.

-- *max_icc*: is the maximum Instantaneous Center of Curvature on a turn.
-It's the inverse of the radius.
-It's preferable to use the function ``setMinTurningRadius(double)``.
+- *getMinTurningRadius/setMinTurningRadius* and *getMaxCurv/setMaxCurv*: get/set the minimum turning radius or the maximum curvature, respectively.
+Both are saved as the same parameter, as maximum curvature is the inverse of the minimum turning radius.

-- *linear_curv_change*: is the maximum change of curvature in a turn.
-It's used to prevent instant changes of curvature.
+- *getMaxDiffCurv/setMaxDiffCurv*: get/set the maximum linear change of the curvature.

-- *max_vel*: if not set, the velocity when turning is *cruise_speed*.
+- *getCruiseVel/setCruiseVel*: get/set the speed of the vehicle when traveling through the field.
+- *getTurnVel/setTurnVel*: get/set the speed of the vehicle when making turns or going through the headlands.

 F2CSwath, F2CSwaths and F2CSwathsByCells